Diet & Nutrition

 • See through the marketing claims and attractive labels and give them the same inspection.

-• Settle for bars with the high weight-to-sugar ratio (ie a 50 plus gram bar with 5 of sugar).
+• Settle for bars with a high weight-to-sugar ratio (ie a 50-plus gram bar with 5 of sugar).

 3. Yogurt